Liuzhou Guangxi, China Travel Guide

 Many urban parks and riverside promenades are suitable for walking.
 Bicycle sharing services exist for exploring at your own pace.

-While official English tours are limited, local guides can be arranged for more in-depth exploration, especially for historical and cultural sites.
-GetYourGuide offers various tours and activities.
+While official English tours are limited, local guides can be set up for more in-depth exploration, especially for historic and cultural sites.
+GetYourGuide has several tours and activities.

 Meander through the city center to experience its commercial pulse and discover local eateries.